sam-fahey/jrbourbeau.github.io/_pages/software.md

     type: pages
 ---

-I am an active developer, maintainer, and contributor to several projects in the Python data science community.
+I'm an active developer, maintainer, and contributor to several projects in the Python data science community.
 See my [GitHub profile](http://github.com/jrbourbeau) for details.

 ## Maintainer